-The school/college will endeavour to support vulnerable pupils through:
+The school will endeavour to support vulnerable pupils through:

-- Its ethos and culture which promotes a positive, supportive, and secure environment; giving pupils a sense of being valued; - Its Behaviour and Relationship Policy aimed at supporting vulnerable pupils in school.
-All staff will agree a consistent approach, working to support children in developing positive behaviour; - Our Team Around the School/college (TAS) partnership; - · Liaison with other appropriate agencies which support the pupil; - Developing supportive relationships;

-- Recognition that children living in difficult home environments are vulnerable and need support and protection; - Monitoring pupil welfare, keeping accurate records and notifying appropriate agencies when necessary; - Ensuring designated safeguarding staff and their team have the opportunity to attend face to face SSCP training and network updates.
-(For example, Network events, child sexual exploitation, domestic violence, drugs / alcohol substance misuse, Female Genital Mutilation-FGM, etc.); - Ensuring information is transferred safely and securely when a pupil with a child protection record moves to another school/college.
-Also notifying Key Workers or Social Workers where a child leaves the school/college (as appropriate).
+- Its ethos and culture which promotes a positive, supportive, and secure environment; giving pupils a sense of being valued. - Its behaviour policy -aimed at supporting vulnerable pupils in school.
+Our staff will provide a consistent approach, working to support children in developing positive behaviour. - Our Team Around the School (TAS) partnership. - Liaison with other appropriate agencies which support the pupil. - Developing supportive relationships. - Recognition that children living in difficult home environments are vulnerable and need support and protection. - Monitoring pupil welfare, keeping accurate records and notifying appropriate agencies when necessary. - Ensuring designated safeguarding staff and their team have the opportunity to attend face to face SSCP training and network updates.
+(For example, Network events, child sexual exploitation, domestic violence, drugs / alcohol substance misuse, Female Genital Mutilation-FGM, etc.) - Ensuring information is transferred safely and securely when a pupil with a child protection record moves to another school.
+Also notifying Key Workers or Social Workers where a child leaves the school (as appropriate)